FAQ : Selling Original Movie Posters

 Are you a relative or friend of a poster designer, artist, printer or distributor?
 Were you or anyone you know an owner, projectionist, or employee of a movie theater or movie studio?
 Do you collect movie posters?
 If so let me know what you collect.
 Below are some frequently asked questions that might contain the information you want.
 If not, don't hesitate to me.

 I am the guy who buys vintage movie posters - an avid appraiser and collector expert if you will.
-You can find out more about me on My About Page
+You can find out more about me on my About Ralph DeLuca page.

 No, not here.
-You can check out the weblinks section for some great sites that do, though.
 I'm basically interested in purchasing your original movie art and I will pay more.